ajnelson/regxml_extractor/README.md

 RegXML Extractor is tested with tag `sleuthkit-fiwalk-v1`; the `FIwalk-dev` branch can be used if more recent (`git checkout FIwalk_dev`).

-This Fiwalk, embedded in The Sleuth Kit, has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.
+This Sleuth Kit has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.

 * Fedora Core 16: gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
 * Ubuntu 12.04: g++ libtool openjdk-7-jdk
+* OS X 10.6.8: (Nothing in addition to XCode needed)
 * OS X 10.7 Desktop MacPorts: autoconf automake libtool; and java: To install Java, invoking `java` launches an installer if the runtime environment's absent
-* OS X 10.6.8: (Nothing in addition to XCode needed)

 To compile from the zip archive or Git, run: